Matthew Sorley

 What Do I Teach?

-As an Instructor with the Department of Psychology, most of my professional activities revolve around teaching.
+As a member of the teaching stream and a Provost’s Teaching Fellow, most of my professional activities revolve around teaching.
 I try to create engaging and supportive environments that encourage students to take ownership of their learning, acquire and refine skills associated with success, and empower them to make thoughtful contributions to communities they find personally meaningful.
-Here’s a sampling of recent work:
+Here’s a sampling of work:

 - Introduction to Psychology I and II.
 These courses introduce the discipline of psychology and consider how psychological research questions are framed and explored.
 Many years ago, I developed sections exclusively for Psychology-majors.
 These provide an opportunity for students to attend a class that is smaller than other sections of intro, meet people with a similar interest in psychology, participate in active learning assignments and the doing of psychology, engage in reflection and application of the material to their lives, and consider the program and opportunities to further engage with the discipline.